theochem/horton/doc/tut_getting_started.rst

     ./setup.py build_ext -i
     nosetests -v

 If all runs well, the screen output should end with 'OK'.
+If at some point, something during the build process fails, try to clean up the source tree with the ``cleanfiles.sh`` script and try again.

 Basic example
 =============

 (For now, this is just an idea.
-It does not work yet.)
+It does not work yet and it may change.)

 This is a basic example computation in Horton.
 The input file is just a small Python main program that uses the Horton library.
 The following script